• Free shipping on all orders

 Which Breed Is Right for You?

 Both the Savannah cat and Bengal cat are truly beautiful and unique pets, and either one is a great addition to your home.
 If you’re looking for more of a dog-like cat that follows you around and if you have a lot of room in and around your home, the Savannah cat is a great choice.
-They do require a massive time investment, though, and live longer than Bengals, so they are a bigger commitment for the most part.
+They do require a massive time investment, though, and live longer than the Bengals, so they are a bigger commitment for the most part.

-If you like the exotic appearance of the Savannah cat but don’t have the time or the space to care for one, the Bengal is a wonderful choice.
+If you like the exotic appearance of the Savannah cat but don’t have the time or the space to care for it, the Bengal is a wonderful choice.
 They are not much bigger than most domestic cats, don’t require the attention and space of a Savannah cat, and are much closer to a typical domestic cat in temperament, energy, and size—but with a uniquely gorgeous coat, of course!

 Related Reads: